fbpx Skip to main content

-If you are in Hita, you should definitely visit two important factories of the city.
-Harajirozaemon is a miso and soy sauce brewery and they even make Japanese lemonade (ramune), and the Motono-hakimono Factory makes traditional wooden shoes called Geta.
+If you are in Hita, you should visit two important factories in the city.
+Harajirozaemon is a miso and soy sauce brewery, and they even make Japanese lemonade (ramune).
+The second one is Motono-hakimono Factory, which makes traditional wooden shoes called geta.
 It’s time to discover these Japanese crafts!

-After joining the various workshops, we were able to have a small tasting.
+After participating in the many workshops, we were able to have a small tasting.
 There are many kinds of soy sauce and miso paste available to sample.
-What you should know is that in Japan shōyu (soy sauce) is normally used as the basis for seasoning.
+You should know that, in Japan, shoyu (soy sauce) is normally used as the basis for seasoning.
 It is used for meat, fish, sushi, tofu, marinades, and broths.
 And for each meal, they use a different sauce!

 Harajirozaemon is a miso and soy sauce brewery in Hita city, Oita prefecture, Japan.